guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 section: eval
 ---

 I conducted the user tests with two of my peers and committee members who agreed to be recorded and identified: Nissa and Nicole.
-Both tests occured as prodicted on the script (see: User Tests) and I here present my reflections on the results.
+Both tests occurred as predicted on the script (see: User Tests) and I here present my reflections on the results.

 ### User Observation